-- 1. "Age-Eligible" includes the total number of children who are old enough to enter kindergarten in the school year following the reporting year who have been in Even Start for at least six months. - "Tested" includes the number of age-eligible children who took the PALS Pre-K Upper Case Letter Naming Subtask in the spring of 2008. - 3.
-The term "average number of letters" includes the average score for the children in your State who participated in this assessment.
-This should be provided as a weighted average (An example of how to calculate a weighted average is included in the program training materials) and rounded to one decimal. - 4.
-"Exempted" includes the number of children exempted from testing due to a severe disability or inability to understand the directions in English.
+- 1. "Age-Eligible" includes the total number of children who are old enough to enter kindergarten in the school year following the reporting year. - 2.
+"Tested" includes the number of age-eligible children who received Even Start services and who took the PALS Pre-K Upper Case Letter Naming Subtask in the spring of 2009 (or latest test within the reporting year). - 3.
+"Exempted" includes the number of children exempted from testing due to a severe disability or inability to understand the directions in English. - 4.
+"Average number of letters" includes the average score for the children in your State who participated in this assessment.
+This should be provided as a weighted average (An example of how to calculate a weighted average is included in the program training materials) and rounded to one decimal.